 the backup for this brief pre-walking time is not as important as the backup you choose once walking has been mastered.

 It is developmentally inappropriate to change a baby's diaper laying down at this stage of walking mastery, per the Montessori school of thought.
 I would have to agree (because: the diaper struggles at this age!).

-Once baby is walking, change him standing up, and engage him in the process of changing the bottoms when they are wet.
+Once baby is walking, change him standing up, and begin to engage him in the process of changing the bottoms when they are wet.

 At this stage it is not important how many wet bottoms you go through per day.
 In fact, I would keep 18 pair of Tiny Trainers and/or 8 pair of TinyUps in your child's wardrobe at all times so you do not stress about running out.

 What IS important is the learning that is accelerated through using a completely cloth, 100% cotton back-up.
 Let's take some advice from one of our Go Diaper Free Certified Coaches in Colorado who is an AMI Montessori educator.
-Elizabeth has experienced first-hand that:
+Elizabeth has experienced first-hand in her classrooms that:

 using *only* cotton training pants starting at age 12 months (or earlier, if walking earlier) enables the child to learn much more quickly and deeply than using a disposable diaper or waterproof (PUL-lined) training pants.